 Jumbo Glacier Traverse

-An advanced tent based ski traverse at the headwaters of the well named Jumbo & Glacier creeks in the Purcell Mountains.
+An advanced tent based ski traverse at the headwaters of the well-named Jumbo & Glacier creeks in the Purcell Mountains.
 This 7 day trip links together the Horseshoe Glacier, Jumbo Pass, the Starbird Glacier and the Macbeth Icefield in one continuous high-level circuit.

 This is an advance ski traverse.
 Prior overnight backcountry ski touring experience, preferably winter camping, and a minimum of advanced downhill skiing skills are required.
 Guests are responsible to self evaluate their skills as groups need to be matched together based on prior experience and ability.
 Please contact us to discuss your background and options.

-The weather in Southeastern BC can vary drastically, specially in the Spring time.
+The weather in Southeastern BC can vary drastically, especially in the Spring time.
 In Winter you can expect day time temperatures ranging from -15C to –10C while in Spring daily temperatures could rise well above freezing.
 Overnight temperatures will often dip below 20C, even in the Spring.
 Visibility may be poor or whiteout conditions when snowing heavily or clear on bluebird days.
 Ensure you are dressed and equipped for all variations as temperatures, wind and precipitation can change rapidly.

 - Pre-trip planning support

-- Helicopter Access
+- Helicopter Access to starting point

 - All Breakfasts and Dinners while on the trip